kenSpicer/ken-s-notebook/README.md

 Today is Friday Frbruary 6,2026.
 Spent day chasing down auto problems.
 Did work on boot.dev but did not complete a lesson.
 Today is Saturday February 7,2026.
 Spent day at Food Lion and woring on boot.dev.
 Completed no lessons.
 Today is Sunday February 8,2026.
 Spent sabbath day at home.
 No work today.
+Today is Monday February 9, 2026.
+Spent most of the day getting estimate to fix Jeep Grand Cherokee and chasing down credit card issues.